Montana-Media-Arts/webDesignFall2024/_docs/topic-09/08-inherit/02-page.md

 ### Forcing Inheritance

-If you are worried, or find a property that is not inheriting, you can force inheritance with the `inherit` keyword as the properties value.
+If you are worried or find a property that is not inheriting, you can force inheritance by setting the `inherit` keyword as the property's value.

 <div class="codepen-embed">